1989–90 Gamma Ethniki

 The 1989–90 Gamma Ethniki was the seventh season since the official establishment of the third tier of Greek football in 1983.
-Proodeftiki and Anagennisi Giannitsa were crowned champions in Southern and Northern Group respectively, thus winning promotion to Beta Ethniki.
-Panargiakos and Kavala also won promotion as a runners-up of the groups.
+Panargiakos and Anagennisi Giannitsa were crowned champions in Southern and Northern Group respectively, thus winning promotion to Beta Ethniki.
+Proodeftiki and Kavala also won promotion as a runners-up of the groups.

 Kerkyra, Anagennisi Arta, Rodos, Chalkida, Achaiki, Apollon Larissa, Alexandreia, Agrotikos Asteras, Achilleas Farsala and Aiginiakos were relegated to Delta Ethniki.